jefdaj/bigtrees/docs/src/questions.md

 * Can you work with our developers to add a dedup step to our data pipeline?
 * Can you write a faster algorithm for our unique data format?

 I try to respond to all inquiries within 3 business days, and answer simple questions straightaway or set up a meeting to talk about more complex ones.
-If it's too much to figure out in one meeting, then it's probably a consulting job.
-Otherwise it's just a quick, free thing.
+If it's too much to figure out in one meeting, then it might be a consulting job.